BonnyAD9/uamp/other/manpages/uamp5.md

   The available values are:
   - `"Never"`: uamp will never save position within current song for the current playlist.
-  - `"OnSave"`: uamp will save position within current song when it exits but not on periodic saves.
+  - `"OnClose"`: uamp will save position within current song when it exits but not on periodic saves.
   - `"Always"`: uamp will always save position within current song.

   Default value:

-    "save_playback_pos": "Never"
+    "save_playback_pos": "OnClose"

 `fade_play_pause`
   When you play or pause playback when something loud is playing, it is usually